SliceViewer Testing

 2. Uncheck the track cursor and confirm it updates when the cursor is clicked.

-3. Transpose the axes (as in step 6) and confirm the cursor position displayed is still correct.
+3. Transpose the axes (as in step 6) and confirm the cursor position displayed is still correct (note if Track Cursor is checked you will need to click on the colorfill plot again).

 8. Resize the sliceviewer window, check the widgets, buttons etc. are still visible and clear for reasonable aspect ratios.